UT Dallas Developmental Education

 UT Dallas recommends that students enroll in Developmental Education courses at Richland College, with whom UT Dallas has a collaborative relationship.
 UT Dallas has an information sharing agreement with Richland College that makes it easier to track and verify student enrollment and course completion.
 However, students may enroll in Developmental Education courses at another local community college.
 Students should discuss this with their UT Dallas School academic advisor and the UT Dallas TSI coordinator.
 Students are required to successfully complete the developmental coursework sequence at the community college to become TSI complete.
 A student can only become TSI complete if they have completed the highest level of the developmental education coursework at the community college or until they reach the college-ready standard on the TSI Assessment.

 Participation and Attendance in Developmental Education

 For students attending Richland College, attendance and continuing registration information is provided to UT Dallas by Richland College.
-For students attending other local community colleges the student is responsible for regularly providing UT Dallas proof of attendance and continuing registration throughout the semester.
-Students taking one or more Developmental Education courses are subject to class attendance policies which, if violated, may result in the students being administratively withdrawn from UT Dallas for the semester without refund.
-Students are advised when they are in jeopardy of being withdrawn; an attempt is also made to contact their advisor.
-Students who are required to be in Developmental Education for TSI purposes may not drop a developmental course unless they pass the THEA examination, become TSI exempt through alternative means, or withdraw from all university courses for the semester.
+For students attending other local community colleges, the student is responsible for regularly providing the UT Dallas TSI Coordinator proof of continued enrollment throughout the semester.
+Students must adhere to the policies and the procedures of the community college in regards to registration, attendance, course requirements, etc. Students who are required to be in Developmental Education for TSI purposes may not drop a developmental course unless they reach a college-ready score on the TSI Assessment, examination, become TSI exempt through alternative means, or withdraw from all university courses for the semester.
 All drop forms are to be signed by the Office of Undergraduate Education.